r-spatialecology/landscapemetrics/README.md

     devtools::install_github("marcosci/landscapemetrics")

 ## Using landscapemetrics

+The resolution of a raster cell has to be in **meters**, as the package converts units internally and returns results in either meters, square meters or hectares.
+Before using landscapemetrics, be sure to check your projection.

 All functions in **landscapemetrics** start with `lsm_` (for landscapemetrics).
 The second part of the name specifies the level